Travel Guide Customize Your Trip

 Day 03: – Acclimatization and a day trip to Namche Bazaar, Hiking up to Everest View hotel

-Day 04: – Helicopter Tour from Namche to Kathmandu with Landing at Kala Patthar and overflying via Everest Base Camp, depart Kathmandu.
+Day 04: Helicopter Tour from Namche to Kathmandu, landing at Kala Patthar and overflying via Everest Base Camp, departing Kathmandu.

 Cost